nikkiwritescode/flask-app-terraform-deployment/readme.md

 ```

 ## Deployment
 Once this file has been populated, click Save.
-Go to your terminal and type `terraform init`.
-Once completed, type `terraform apply`.
+Open your Terminal to your project folder and type `terraform init`.
+Once that has completed, type `terraform apply`.
 Now, you should see a preview of infrastructure to be created.
-If you like what you see, type yes when prompted to confirm.
+If you like what you see, type `yes` when prompted to confirm.
 Once the deployment completes, you should see an output labeled `application_endpoint`.
 Use this value in the next step to test your API.

 ## Testing
 You can use [Insomnia](https://insomnia.rest/) to test the resulting Flask app.
 When you first open Insomnia, you'll see a splash screen that prompts you to "Import an OpenAPI spec to get started."
 Click Skip, then click Create > New Request Collection.
 You can name this Collection anything you'd like, but I recommend calling it something like `Flask API Testing.` Click New Request, and name that request anything you would like.
 The resulting screen should look like this: